 \begin{thm}[{\refIV{thm:cart.fib.chars}}] For an isofibration $p \colon E \tfib B$, the following are equivalent: \begin{enumerate}[label=(\roman*)] \item $p$ is a cartesian fibration. \item The functor $i\colon E\to B\comma p$ admits a right adjoint which is fibered over $B$.

 \item The functor $k\colon E^\cattwo\to B\comma p$ admits a right adjoint right inverse, i.e., a right adjoint with invertible counit.

 \end{enumerate} \end{thm}

 \emph{Cocartesian fibrations} are defined dually, by reversing the direction of the 2-cells in Definition \ref{defn:cart-fib} and of the adjoints in Theorem \ref{thm:cart.fib.chars}.
-A cartesian or cocartesian fibration $p \colon E \tfib B$ that defines a groupoidal object in the sliced $\infty$-cosmos over $B$ is called a \emph{groupoidal cartesian fibration} or \emph{groupoidal cocartesian fibration}.
-A groupoidal cartesian fibration is a cartesian fibration with groupoidal fibers.
+A cartesian or cocartesian fibration $p \colon E \tfib B$ that defines a groupoidal object in the sliced $\infty$-cosmos over $B$ is called a \emph{groupoidal cartesian fibration} or \emph{groupoidal cocartesian fibration}.\footnote{In the $\infty$-cosmos of quasi-categories, these coincide with the \emph{right fibrations} and \emph{left fibrations} introduced by Joyal \cite{Joyal:2002:QuasiCategories}; see \refIV{ex:quasi-groupoidal-cart}.} A groupoidal cartesian fibration is a cartesian fibration with groupoidal fibers.
 Condition \ref{itm:gpd.cart.fib.chars.iii} of the following theorem provides a ``model independent'' characterization of groupoidal cartesian fibrations.

 \begin{thm}[{\refV{thm:gpd.cart.fib.chars}}] For an isofibration $p \colon E \tfib B$, the following are equivalent: \begin{enumerate}[label=(\roman*)] \item $p$ is a groupoidal cartesian fibration. \item Every 2-cell $\alpha\colon b\Rightarrow pe\colon X\to B$ has an essentially unique lift $\chi\colon e'\Rightarrow e\colon X\to E$, where the essential uniqueness is up to composition into the domain of $\chi$ with an invertible 2-cell that projects along $p$ to an identity. \item The functor $k\colon E^\cattwo\to B\comma p$ is an equivalence. \end{enumerate} \end{thm}